-Figure 17: Estimated posterior cumulative distribution functions of θ given $y{1:1988}$ over 10 runs with the PRMCMC-based method (red) compared to the result of MCMC (gray).
+Figure 16: Estimated posterior cumulative distribution functions of θ given $y{1:1988}$ over 10 runs with the PRMCMC-based method (red) compared to the result of MCMC (gray).

-The estimates of posterior cumulative distribution functions using SMC2 are not stable regardless of the selection of c and random seeds, and sometimes deviate very far from those based on the MCMC which are supposed to give more accurate estimates at the expense of additional computational costs.
-On the other hand, the estimates using PRMCMC are stable and close to those based on the MCMC regardless of the random seeds.
-Overall, we found our PRMCMC outperforms SMC2 in simulation experiments, partly owing to the MCMC update steps which are implemented to refresh θ^n and $\alpha{1:t}^n$ in PRMCMC.
+The estimates of posterior cumulative distribution functions are stable and close to those based on the MCMC regardless of the random seeds.
+Overall, we found our PRMCMC performs very well in simulation experiments, partly owing to the MCMC update steps which are implemented to refresh θ^n and $\alpha{1:t}^n$.